jeromeetienne/AR.js/README.md

 - **Open Source** : It is completely open source and free of charge!
 - **Standards** : It works on any phone with [webgl](http://caniuse.com/#feat=webgl) and [webrtc](http://caniuse.com/#feat=stream)

+# AR.js v2.0.0 is out!🌍

+AR.js v2.0.0 introduce for the first time another type of Augmented Reality: **Location Based**.

+AR.js can now be used with its Marker Based feature, with Location Based or both combined.

+See the project that has been integrated into AR.js: [GeoAR.js](https://github.com/nicolocarpignoli/GeoAR.js).

 # Try it on Mobile